 ASL Placement Test

 Students who have either heritage familiarity with ASL or who have taken high school ASL classes, continuing education classes or college classes in ASL must take the TCNJ ASL placement test to determine which level class is appropriate for them.
 Placement tests are given twice yearly.
 The placement test is an in-person assessment.
-The next placement test will be given on January 12, 2016 between the hours of 10AM and 2PM.
+The next placement test will be given in June 2017.
 The test is given by appointment only.
-To schedule an appointment email Mrs. Melanie Phillips at email@example.com by December 15, 2016.
+To make an appointment, email Mr. Steven Singer (firstname.lastname@example.org) by no later than June 1, 2017.

-Students who have been assessed on the Sign Language Communication Instrument (SLCI, formerly known as the SCPI) do not need to take the ASL Placement Test or ASL classes if a proficiency of Intermediate or higher was earned.
-Students must give the Department of Special Education, Language and Literacy an official copy of the SLCI score.
+Students who have been assessed on the Sign Language Proficiency Instrument (SLPI) do not need to take the ASL Placement Test or ASL classes if a proficiency of Intermediate or higher was earned.
+Students must give the Department of Special Education, Language and Literacy an official copy of the SLPI score.